thetensor-space/thetensor-space.github.io/_posts/2020-02-07-Whitney-Tensor.md

 For a ternary tensor product we use three rows, etc.

-### Universal Mapping Properties

 ### What is gained by Whitney's original definition?

 The coordinate method of tensor products is amenable to calculations and builds on somewhat simple concepts such as matrices and arrays.
 Whether or not it is the right place to start is a matter of pedagogical debate and background.
 So what do we gain by investing in Whitney's definition?

 Whitney's tensor products are sophisticated coordinate free constructions.
-They rely on concepts such as universal mapping properties which are often pedagogical goals in their own right.Above all, Whitney's definition is by now well-known and part of the essential history of the topic.
+They rely on concepts such as universal mapping properties which are often pedagogical goals in their own right.
+Above all, Whitney's definition is by now well-known and part of the essential history of the topic.